fire-ae/fire-ae.github.io/corp-responsibility.md

 ## Research Project Conduct Workflow

-As of March 2024, the current expected basic workflow of a Research Project of FIRE Araştırma Eğitim Ltd. Şti. follows this linear workflow:
+As of March 2024, the current expected basic workflow of a Research Project of FIRE Araştırma Eğitim Ltd. Şti. follows this linear workflow (see the [Research](research.md) page for detailed and full workflow with links to the corresponding repositories, servers, and journals):

 1-) Determining an area of interest within a field not foreign to the Researcher's experiences and skills.
 2-) Extensive literature review, gap analysis, and reporting this gap analysis and potential future studies in a Preprint server present in [Preprint Citation Index of Clarivate](https://clarivate.com/products/scientific-and-academic-research/research-discovery-and-workflow-solutions/preprint-citation-index/).